 Earn Elective Credit for Your Internship or Co-Op

-Click on the button below to apply to the RICC or scroll to learn more about different credit earning options available at Rutgers.
+Click on the button below to apply to the RICC or scroll to learn more about the different credit-earning options available at Rutgers.
 For Summer internships, the class starts on 6/27, the priority application is 5/31, and the final application deadline is 6/21.

 The Rutgers Internship and Co-Op Course (RICC) is a 3 or 6 credit general elective course that students can take concurrently with an internship or co-op experience in order to earn academic credit for it.
 The course is housed in Canvas and is an asynchronous course with 3 virtual synchronous meetings throughout the semester.
 Students must earn a Pass grade by earning at least 70 points on Assignments and by submitting all required evaluations & documentation.

 - Must secure an internship before applying to the course

 - Jan-May and/or Sept-Dec : Internship must last for a minimum of 120 hours over a minimum of 10 weeks

 - Jun-Aug : Internship must last for a minimum of 120 hours over a minimum of 6 weeks

 - Co-Op must be a 30+ hour a week role for a minimum of 20 weeks during one academic semester (Jan-June or July-Dec)

 - Transfers must have completed 12 credits at RUNB before course start.
 Appeals can be sent to email@example.com